wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/5-delegate-admin-roles-to-partners.md

 If an organization doesn't have in-house administrators, it can outsource its Microsoft 365 administration to a Microsoft partner.
-For example, if an organization is small and doesn't need specialized IT administration roles, it may rely on a Microsoft partner to provide IT administrative functionality.<br>
+For example, if an organization is small and doesn't need specialized IT administration roles, it may rely on a Microsoft partner to provide IT administrative functionality.

 Outsourcing administration to a Microsoft partner is referred to in Microsoft 365 as delegated administration.
 It begins by a partner sending an organization an email message requesting that it give them permission to act as an administrator on their behalf.